From the Beginning to Now

 The Brainerd Fire Department Relief Association purchased the Model T in the late 1960's and the engine was originally owned by the Fridley Fire Department.
 In 1996, the truck's original engine was replaced with a 1970 Ford Pinto engine.
 Over the years, the Brainerd Fire Department has used the vintage engine in Fourth of July parades, annual fire department conferences and special requests for appearances.

-Daryl Rubbelke, Battalion Chief with the Brainerd Fire Department, restored the engine; disassembling, distributing pieces and reassembling the entire engine in 2010 and 2011.
+Daryl Rubbelke, retired Battalion Chief with the Brainerd Fire Department, restored the engine; disassembling, distributing pieces and reassembling the entire engine in 2010 and 2011.

 The Department thanks those who helped make the 1919 Model T engine restoration possible: Kampmann Sash and Door, Shannon's Auto Body, Northland Fire Protection, Lakeland Mold and American Welding Supplies; retired firefighters Merle Gallant, Herb Stunek, and Fred Underhill; and current members; Battalion Chief Daryl Rubbelke and Captain Barry Sell.

 Facts About Our Model T